 Readers of my blog may remember my huge problem with squirrels in my vegetable garden last summer.
-They decimated my tomato plants (all 13 of them), ruined the corn and basically gave me a nightmare all summer long.
+They decimated my tomato plants (all 13 of them with tomatoes just starting to ripen!), ruined the corn and basically gave me a nightmare all summer long.

 Perennials and Vegetables Go Hand in Hand in this Garden Space